-Kamalanandi (Jack Lyus) is our Safeguarding officer.
-He is responsible for coordinating the protection of all children and adults who may be at risk at Buddhafield events and within the Buddhafield community.
+Jo Worthington is our Safeguarding Lead.
+She is responsible for coordinating the protection of all children and adults who may be at risk at Buddhafield events and within the Buddhafield community.
 (See also our Safeguarding Children policy.)
-Kamalanandi is the Mandate Holder for Safeguarding; within the Buddhafield system of organisation, Safeguarding has its own "circle" comprised of a number of others who also have roles relating to safeguarding and ethical conduct.
+Jo is the Mandate Holder for Safeguarding; within the Buddhafield system of organisation, Safeguarding has its own "circle" comprised of a number of others who also have roles relating to safeguarding and ethical conduct.

-Dr Utpaladhi Boak is our Safeguarding trustee
+Nagalila (Rose Lancaster) is our Safeguarding trustee